CLIMB-TRE/onyx-client/docs/cli.md

 **Options**:

-* `-i, --include TEXT`: Set which fields to include in the output.
+* `-i, --include TEXT`: Specify which fields to include in the output.
-* `-e, --exclude TEXT`: Set which fields to exclude from the output.
+* `-e, --exclude TEXT`: Specify which fields to exclude from the output.
 * `-s, --scope TEXT`: Access additional fields beyond the 'base' group of fields.
 * `--help`: Show this message and exit.